 Fortifications and dungeons

 Building work on Hohenwerfen Fortress was commenced following a dark period of Salzburg’s history.
 Several periods of political unrest and the investiture conflict made it necessary for the archbishopric to be placed under armed protection.
-Thus in 1077 Archbishop Gebhard ordered the construction of three fortresses - Hohenwerfen, Hohensalzburg and Petersberg in Friesach.
+Thus, in 1077 Archbishop Gebhard ordered the construction of three fortresses - Hohenwerfen, Hohensalzburg and Petersberg in Friesach.
 The original fortifications were probably simple wooden structures.
-Over the years extensive development and strengthening work was then carried out.
+Over the years, extensive development and fortification work was then carried out.
 It was only in the 15th century that Hohenwerfen reached its current scale.

 A monument to centuries of unrest

 At the beginning of the 16th century the country was devastated by peasant revolts.
 Hohenwerfen was obviously taken by surprise by the revolts.
 Farmers and peasants besieged, plundered, burned and destroyed large sections of the castle.
 Following the suppression of the revolts, Archbishop Matthäus Lang (1519-1540) commissioned further building work.

 The damage was repaired and the small bastion, the adjacent Wallerturm watchtower and the hidden staircase erected.
 The second building phase was initiated under Archbishop Johann Jakob Khuen-Belasy (1560-1586) and modelled on the great Italian fortresses.
 In the 17th and 18th century the castle was mainly used as a prison.

 The fortress becomes an attraction